Bicycle Racing Kaua`i presents:

 PRIZES

-Cash or gift certificates are awarded by category:
+Cash or gift certificates are awarded by category.
+Total prize list value by race = $60:

 1st = $40